elizavetashch/gee_landcover_metrics/README.md

 ## Contents
 - **gee_code** 📁
-  Contains one markdown file with directions and **links to GEE codes**.
+  Contains two GEE code files and one markdown file with directions.

 - **R_code** 📁
   Contains two R code files and one markdown file with directions.